jshamash/docsearch-api/README.md

 docsearch-api
 =============

-Index &amp; search documents in the cloud.
+Index and search documents in the cloud.

 - Stores documents in MongoDB
 - Indexes documents & searches using ElasticSearch